Nirvan007/Analog_Electronics/README.md

 Contributions to this repository are highly encouraged and appreciated.
 If you have new simulation examples, improvements to existing content, or bug fixes, feel free to submit a pull request.

 ## License
 This repository is not licensed.
 You are free to use and distribute the content, as long as the original attribution is retained.
+If you use this repository, please provide a reference so that more people can benefit from this.

 ## Feedback and Support
 If you have any questions, feedback, or need support with any of the simulations, feel free to open an issue in the repository.
 I am here to help and improve this resource together!